akram-md/ABC-Technologies/README.md

 # abctechnologies code
+# INDUSTRIAL GRADE PROJECT REPORT – I
 This is the repo for Edureka Post Graduate Program in DevOps - Industrial Grade Project I (Batch 47)

-Post Graduate Program in DevOps
-INDUSTRIAL GRADE PROJECT REPORT – I
-Student Name: Akram Mohammed ||Batch: 47

 Business Challenge Requirement
 ABC technologies is a leading online retail store.
 ABC has recently acquired a large retails offline business store.
 The business store has large number of stores across the globe but is following conventional pattern of development and deployment.
 As a result, it has landed to great loss and are facing below challenges.